isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 		<div>
 			<details>
 				<summary>What is an allotment garden?</summary>
-				<p style="margin-top: 5px">Allotment gardens are areas located within parks and gardens that house gardening plots available for lease to the community to grow their own plants.
-With most of the population living in high-rise flats with minimal space for gardening within their household footprint, these allotment garden plots provide them with further opportunities to garden.</p><br>
+				<p style="margin-top: 5px; margin-bottom: 25px">Allotment gardens are areas located within parks and gardens that house gardening plots available for lease to the community to grow their own plants.
+With most of the population living in high-rise flats with minimal space for gardening within their household footprint, these allotment garden plots provide them with further opportunities to garden.</p>
 		</details>
 		<details>
 				<summary>How many allotment garden plots are there now, and will the numbers continue to be increased?</summary>